 Don’t Get Caught in the RAC Trap: Effective April 1, 2013 Manual Medical Review = Recovery Auditors (RACs).

-Effective April 1, 2013 the Recovery Auditors (RACs) will assume responsibility for Manual Medical Review of therapy claims over the $3700 threshold ($3700 for PT and SLP combined, and $3700 for OT).
+Since April 1, 2013 the Recovery Auditors (RACs) assumed responsibility for Manual Medical Review of therapy claims over the $3700 threshold ($3700 for PT and SLP combined, and $3700 for OT).
 Providers that are in the states where the RAC Pre-payment Review Project is underway will have their claims held for prepayment review.
 The MAC will provide providers a prepayment ADR request, directing that documents be sent to the regional recovery auditor (RAC) for prepayment review.
 Provider in the remaining 39 states will have their claims paid by their Medicare Administrative Contractor (MAC), but a ADR will be generated for post payment review, directing that documents be sent to the RAC for review.